 - The value of any property that was damaged or destroyed as a result of the accident

 In most cases, we can file a lawsuit within three days if we have all the necessary information.
 Regardless, we encourage you take swift action when you’ve been injured in an accident.
 The sooner we can meet with you for a free case evaluation, the sooner we can talk about getting started on your case.

-If you sustained an injury in a Florida accident due to negligence, you have four years from the date of your accident to file a personal injury lawsuit.
+If you sustained an injury in a Florida accident due to negligence, you have two years from the date of your accident to file a personal injury lawsuit.
 This is known as the statute of limitations.
 Under most circumstances, your case will automatically be dismissed if you fail to meet this deadline, though there are some exceptions.
 Please note that for medical malpractice lawsuits, the statute of limitations to file a lawsuit is two years from the date you were injured or harmed, with some exceptions.

 You can file a wrongful death lawsuit seeking damages on behalf of a deceased spouse, child or other family member on behalf of the estate, as long as you’re the personal representative.
 In general, you may be entitled to compensation for: